labofdoubt/transformers-apjn/README.md

         dyt_main.main(args)
 ```

-### Pre-LN depth sweep
+### Pre-LN Depth Sweep

 This is the same pattern, except `--dynamic_erf false`.
-In other words, you still control the depth with `--model_depth`, but you leave the model in its standard pre-LN form.
+You still control depth with `--model_depth`, but the model stays in its standard pre-LN form.

 ```python
 from pathlib import Path

 import main as dyt_main

 MODEL_NAME = "vit_base_patch16_224"